phemex-docs/phemex-docs.github.io/source/includes/_contract.md

  }

 Isolated RiskMode:
 This is not a main risk mode type, so user doesnot necessarily have this riskunits under the main mode.
 When user has one riskuni tin IsolatedriskMode, it will be related to one isolated position.
-The unique key of such riskunit is
+The unique key of such riskunit is:
  {
  riskMode : Isolated ,
  valuationCurrency : {isolatedPosSettleCcy} ,
  symbol :{isolatedPosSymbol},